Skip to main content

 Cursor has no beforeAgentResponse or equivalent hook.
 The AI response streams directly to the user, and afterAgentResponse fires only after it is already visible.

-The hooks that can block all cover actions, not response text:
+The hooks that can block all cover actions, not response text.
+This project implements all of them — see Optional Hooks:

 None of these intercept the AI's natural language or code response before display.
 This is a gap in Cursor's hook API — there is no point in the pipeline where external code can scan the generated text and block it before the user sees it.